Healthy Homes Assessment Ngaio

 Rental Property Home Assessments Ngaio

-Rental property areas affected by Healthy Homes Standard.
-Healthy Homes Standard in Ngaio include each:
+Areas of rental properties that are impacted with Healthy Homes Standard.
+Healthy Homes Standards in Ngaio include each:

 • Living Rooms